sdlins/Yii-Conditional-Validator/README.txt

 - [Validators Wiki Reference](http://www.yiiframework.com/wiki/56/reference-model-rules-validation/)

 ##Change Log
+- Version 0.2.0
+    - Usage made easier, more simplyfied and more objective;
+    - New 'dot.notation' usage on attributes name (will be improoved on next versions);
+    - Some bug fixes;
 - Version 0.1.1
     - Throwns exception when a dependent validator is not specified;
     - Fixes bug when params of a dependent validator is not specified;